Ouky22/Game-Of-Life/README.md

 # Game of life

-This is an implementation of Conway's Game of Life (see https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
+This is an implementation of Conway's Game of Life (see https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+The code is written in Java and the UI is implemented with Java Swing

 <img src="docs/ui.png" width="500px" alt="main screen">